-For bigger groups, look at beautiful serviced apartments like Seven Terraces (apartments for four start at USD 330), Mansion One (apartments for six start at USD 90), and the Seafront Holiday Duplex (apartments for 12 start at USD 100).
+For bigger groups, look at beautiful serviced apartments like Seven Terraces, Mansion One, and the Seafront Holiday Duplex.

 Best hotels in Batu Ferringhi

-For a budget stay, check out Rasa Motel (double rooms start at USD 15).
+For a budget stay, check out Rasa Motel.

 In 2008, George Town was named a UNESCO World Heritage Site and what followed soon after was a renaissance of sorts.
 Historical buildings were restored; the old streets spruced up with fresh, contemporary art; and cafes and boutique hotels began popping up amidst the old shop houses and hawker centers.
 Follow along in pictures as George Town’s many faces change.